- admin

 How do I start if I am travelling from abroad?

 Clinical disclaimer: results vary by individual case.
 A crown is a medical restoration and requires clinical evaluation.
 Pricing is case-dependent and confirmed after diagnosis.
-Currency comparisons are indicative and vary by country, city, provider fees, and complexity.
+International comparisons are indicative and vary by city, provider fees, case complexity, and exchange rates.